 Air personalities are a funny bunch.
 They love the idea of open breaks, free to create original content and tell stories that showcase character and personality.
-But they are often biased against features that happen at the same time each day.
-When you break down the objection, it’s usually only because the feature has a name.
-What’s in a name?
-A lot.
-Especially when branding a feature.
+But they are often against features that happen at the same time each day.
+When you break down the objection, it’s usually because the feature has a name.
+The name matters, especially when branding a feature.

 This article explains why branding a feature is almost always a great idea. including:

 - An explanation of why many good shows don’t get traction with an audience.